TLara1/TLara1.github.io/_projects/1_project.md

 ## Sources

-These notes a conglomeration of several derivations, I mainly followed Fitzpatrick's 2012 book:
+These notes are a conglomeration of several derivations.
+I mainly followed Fitzpatrick's 2012 book:

 _Fitzpatrick R. An Introduction to Celestial Mechanics.
 Cambridge University Press; 2012._

 But I also consulted a few other sources including

-_Modern celestial mechanics : aspects of solar system dynamics, by Alessandro Morbidelli.
+_Modern celestial mechanics: aspects of solar system dynamics, by Alessandro Morbidelli.
 London: Taylor & Francis, 2002, ISBN 0415279399_

 _Methods of celestial mechanics.
 Vol. I, Gerhard Beutler.
 In cooperation with Leos Mervart and Andreas Verdun.
 Astronomy and Astrophysics Library.
 Berlin: Springer, ISBN 3-540-40749-9, 2005_